 Across the United Kingdom, there are a lot of plots of land that you can wild camp on without anybody giving you trouble.
 However, even though this goes without saying, common sense is always needed, if someone asks you to move just move on.
 Always try to obtain the landowner’s permission, respect “private land” signs you encounter, and never camp close to people’s homes and roads.

 As we’ve mentioned above, wild camping in the UK becomes illegal if you do it on someone’s land without obtaining the landowner’s permission first, i.e. when you’re trespassing.
 Always keep in mind that even though the law may forbid you to wild camp in a certain area, there is always a chance to come up with a mutual agreement with the landowner and be allowed to camp there anyway.
 Sounds confusing, doesn’t it?

 Here’s an example – let’s say you’re planning to wild camp in England’s world-famous Lake District.
 Even though the official website of the Lake District encourages you to do so, it also states that the Lake District National Park Authority is in no power to allow outdoor enthusiasts to set up their camps on private plots of land.

 So, what does this mean?
 Is it possible to wild camp in the Lake District or not?
 It is possible, and the reason behind that is in the fact that the Park Authority, which we have mentioned above, has an understanding with the locals – you can wild camp in this area for as long as you’re well-behaved and respectful.

-	Don’t quote us on this – it’s not a rule of thumb.
+Don’t quote us on this – it’s a rule of thumb.
 However, using common sense while wild camping will almost always put you out of trouble with the law.
-A vast majority of landowners won’t see you as an illegal trespasser if you talk to them first and if you don’t cause them any problems while camping on their properties.
+The vast majority of landowners won’t see you as an illegal trespasser if you talk to them first and if you don’t cause them any problems while camping on their properties.
 Also, don’t forget to take into account other regulations, like the ones concerning campfires and other things.